jnhthomp/alpha-blog2/README.md

 * Add tests for User and Articles models, controllers, functions

 * Get rid of bootstrap and replace with custom html/css/js

+* Use about page to show project info (use this README as a guide and add link to jumbotron)

 ### Considerations: